 orCtrl + Shift + I

-). - Navigate to the Network tab.
+). - Select the Network tab to monitor traffic.

-- Reload the page to monitor network activity.
+- Reload the page to capture requests.

-Risks Mitigated by Properly Configuring HTTP Headers
+Risks Mitigated by Properly Configuring Headers

 - Cross-Site Scripting (XSS): The